ClassicEntry/Swift-Ninjas-IT-Project-2/README.md

 - Edit or delete tasks by selecting them
 - Mark tasks as complete or archive them
 - Check task history in the History tab
-- Customize app settings in the Settings tab
+- Customise app settings in the Settings tab

-## Contributing

-This project is part of an academic assignment and is not open for external contributions at this time.

-## License

-This project is for educational purposes only and is not licensed for commercial use.

-## Contact

-For any queries regarding this project, please contact:

-[Your Team Contact Information]

----

 Developed by Swift Ninjas for IT Project 2.